How to Create a Real Estate Marketplace Like Zillow, Redfin, CREXi, and LoopNet

 What do clients expect from real estate marketplaces? | AscendixTech

-After the validation of the business model, the next step in building platforms like CREXi, Zillow, and Redfin is choosing the functionality, tech stack, creating UI/UX and a MVP.
+Once you’ve validated your business idea, the next step in building platforms is choosing the functionality, tech stack, creating UI/UX and an MVP.
 That’s the topic of the next passages.

 Real Estate Marketplace Features: Mandatory, Core/Linear, Exciter